-Currently (2016) Laos has a fast-growing economy, although landlocked the country becomes an important player in the transshipping business between China’s Yunnan province and ASEAN.
-An evident sign is the 114-kilometre Hongsa-Chiang Man Road to Luang Prabang province this will link Thailand, Laos, and Vietnam to the red giant with the purpose to boost trade.
+Currently (2016) Laos has a fast-growing economy, although landlocked the country becomes an important player in the transshipping business between China’s Yunnan province and Laos An evident sign is the 114-kilometre Hongsa-Chiang Man Road to Luang Prabang province this will link Thailand, Laos, and Vietnam to the red giant with the purpose to boost trade.

 Already today big things are underway considering the border crossing at Huai Kon in Thailand's Nan province has to trade of around 7 billion baht running through.
 The road was funded by the Thailand government will help to cut travel time from Huai Kon to Luang Prabang by about half from current five to six hours.
 For this purpose, Thailand is helping with a low-interest loan for about 400 million baht to finance the road's construction.